 Hops are the key flavoring ingredient in most beers.
 Hops grow on tall vines, called bines, and produce female flowers known as cones.
-Hops with no cones may be due to the time of the year, cultivation practices or age of the vines.
-Professional growers know how to get cones on hops plants and you can to with a little advice and some tips from the trade.
+Hops with no cones may be due to the time of the year, cultivation practices, or the age of the vines.
+Professional growers know how to get cones on hops plants, and you can too with a little advice and some tips from the trade.

 Hops With No Cones

 Hop bines need a minimum of 120 frost-free days to produce flowers.
 The female flowers are the cones, or burrs, the source of the aromatic flavor characteristic of good beers.
 The time of planting can be a driving force for when, or if, you get cones in your zone.
 Most growers recommend planting in May, but in warmer climates, you could plant a bit earlier as long as there are no freezes expected.
 If you planted early enough and notice hops not producing cones, you may have a cultural issue, or the vines just aren't old enough.
 Hops rhizomes that are only a year old will rarely flower, and, if they do, you can expect just a few.
 This is because the first year is for forming a good root structure.
 Hops grow from rhizomes that are planted in mid to late spring.
 They will grow 15 feet (5 m.) tall or more when fully established but even with regular watering and fertilizer, expect no cones on hops the first year and bines that get much smaller.
 Cones form at the end of the season, generally in August, although growers in some regions report cones not forming until September or October.
 So, if you have hops with no cones, keep waiting and feed the bines to promote flowering.
 Older plants may fail to produce flowers if they haven't been divided.
 Divide rhizomes every five years for consistently producing bines.